docker/docs/ee/ucp/authorization/congigure-rbac-kube.md

 Kubernetes RBAC is turned on by default when customers upgrade to UCP 3.1.
 See [RBAC authorization in Kubernetes](https://v1-8.docs.kubernetes.io/docs/admin/authorization/rbac/) for more information about Kubernetes.

 Starting with UCP 3.1, Kubernetes & Swarm roles have separate views.
-You can view all the roles for a particular cluster under **Access Control** then **Users**.
+You can view all the roles for a particular cluster under **Access Control** then **Roles**.
 Select Kubernetes or Swarm to view the specific roles for each.

 ## Creating roles